-- 2-3 pairs of comfortable, synthetic long pants - 1-2 lightweight, long-sleeved shirt for sun/bug protection (button up front is the best) - 2-3 synthetic or lightweight merino wool T-shirts or shortsleeved shirts - I polar fleece jacket or wool sweater - I rain jacket and rain pants/rain skirt: should be a waterproof/breathable fabric like Gore-tex - I vest or puffy coat (that can be broken down easily) for extra layering - Underwear and nightwear - I wide brimmed or baseball style cap/hat for protection from the sun/rain - 1 pair wool, Capilene, or Polartec gloves - lightweight wool or fleece hat (a buff can also serve as a hat) - 2-3 changes of comfortable clothes for casual wear (e.g. pants and/or skirt, with a couple of tops) try Toad & Co for sustainable options! - I swimsuit or quick-dry shorts and a sports bra/t-shirt (for the hot springs!)
+FOOTWEAR CLO CLOTHING 1 pair of lightweight mid-weight hiking boots or shoes (waterproof and broken in) 1-2 pairs of comfortable, synthetic long or 3/4 pants for hiking (zip offs work well) • I pair of comfortable athletic shoes, Keens, and/or Teva/Chaco sandals: for sightseeing, walking & general use 1-2 pairs of shorts or 3/4 pants (lightweight and quick drying) 1-2 lightweight, long-sleeved shirt for sun/bug protection (button up front is the best) 2-3 pairs of hiking socks : (wool or synthetic equivalent: Smartwool, Bridgedale, Darn Tough) lightweight jacket or vest 2 - 3 synthetic or lightweight merino wool T-shirts or short-sleeved shirts EQUIPMENT/ESSENTIALS: lightweight fleece jacket or sweater 1 N95 or surgical face mask (protection for possible ash if Mount Spurr erupts) 1 puffy jacket 1 rain jacket and rain pants/rain skirt: should be a waterproof/breathable fabric 1 pair trekking poles (required) 1 daypack (24-30 Liter) like Gore-tex Capability to 'waterproof' your backpack.
+Either a rain cover or a heavy-duty plastic bag to line 1 wide brimmed or baseball style cap/hat for protection from the sun/rain your pack.
+2-3 Liter water capacity (if you are bringing a hydration system, you may also want a water bottle for daily use) Underwear and nightwear 1 pair wool, Capilene, or Polartec gloves lightweight wool or fleece hat Insect repellent, headnet (a buff can also serve as a hat) Sunglasses (100% UV protection) w/retention strap 2-3 changes of comfortable clothes for casual wear (e.g. pants and/or skirt, with a couple of tops) try Toad & Co for sustainable options!
+1-2 bandannas/buffs Sunscreen and lip protection 1 reusable lightweight shopping bag for souvenir shopping 1 swimsuit or quick-dry shorts and a sports bra/t-shirt